MichaelHoste/xmoto-blog/_posts/2013-11-20-assets-management.md

 There are some exceptions in sandbox games where the world is huge like GTA.
 In these games, assets are loaded in real-time depending on the objects around you (assets streaming).

 XMoto, in comparison, is a small game with only a handful of assets : each level has a background and sky texture, some sprites (static or animated), some sounds and the textures of the moto and rider parts.
-To efficiently deal with these files, we will create an Assets Manager whose job is to collect and load all the files needed to display a specific level.
+To efficiently deal with these files, we will create an Assets Manager whose job is to collect and load all the files needed to display a specific level before starting it.

 ### Game Loop